rivercrow25/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+a relational database is a program that saves data while sql is a language used to query the data?

 - [ ] Why do tables need a `primary key`?

+so that each row becomes unique

 - [ ] What is the name given to a table column that references the primary key on another table.

+it is called a foreing key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+we would need a connecting table that references the id from both tables as foreign keys

 ## Minimum Viable Product